xieguigang/xDoc/test/docs/T-Microsoft.VisualBasic.ComponentModel.Settings.Inf.IniMapIO.md

 ### Methods

 #### #ctor
-The path parameter can be shortcut by method
+The path parameter can be shortcut by method @"M:Microsoft.VisualBasic.Language.UnixBash.PathMapper.GetMapPath(System.String)"